artsmia/maep-verbatim/_posts/2013-04-11-Linear-Still-Life.md

 > to the left of the center line is an oval which drips from the top of
 > the work by a thin black outline.
 The piece is framed with a thin
 > silver frame and black lattice.
-> <cite>Katie Van Zante describing “Linear Still Life” by William Scot, 1/17/13</cite>
+> <cite>Katie Van Zante describing “Linear Still Life” by William Scott, 1/17/13</cite>